-Columbia College Planning for Inclusion (EAPR163) Lecture 1 Course Outline
+Columbia College Planning for Inclusion (EAPR163)

+Lecture 1

+Course Outline

-Semester Dates: May 23, 2022 to June 25, 2022
+Semester Dates: May 22, 2023 to June 25, 2023

-Please note that when a holiday falls during the week, your class will be rescheduled for the Friday of that week.
+When a holiday falls on a scheduled class day or a class needs to be rescheduled, a make-up class will be scheduled for Friday.
 Students are required to make arrangements to be present at the rescheduled class.

-Facilitator: Greg Bennett MEd Email: greg.benneett@columbia.ca

-Class Time: 5:30 PM to 8:30 PM (Tue. / Thurs.)

-Room: EAPR163 Moodle page and Microsoft

-Credit: 3 Prerequisite: None
+Facilitator: Greg Bennett, MEd Email: greg.bennett@columbia.ca Class Time: 5:30 PM - 9:30 PM (Tue./Thurs.)
+Room: EAPR163 Moodle page and Microsoft Teams as scheduled Credit: 3 Prerequisite: None